tjvantoll/articles/security/article.md

 Overall, Kinvey Flex Services makes it possible to secure your source code in the cloud, while giving you the potential to do a whole lot more.
 To see the above Flex Service in action, check out this [complete BudgetScore application](https://play.nativescript.org/?template=play-ng&id=4XX1Ox&v=178).

-> **TIP** To get an idea of what else is possible, see [Brian Rinaldi’s intro to Flex Services](https://www.progress.com/blogs/getting-started-with-kinvey-flexservices), as well as his [collection of Flex Service examples on GitHub](https://github.com/remotesynth/flex-service-samples).
+> **TIP**: To get an idea of what else is possible, see [Brian Rinaldi’s intro to Flex Services](https://www.progress.com/blogs/getting-started-with-kinvey-flexservices), as well as his [collection of Flex Service examples on GitHub](https://github.com/remotesynth/flex-service-samples).
+You can also read more about security in Kinvey with this [security overview of the Kinvey platform](https://www.progress.com/papers/kinvey-cloud-services-security-overview).

 ## Wrapping up

 It’s never been easier to secure your front-end code by moving it to the cloud.
-Serverless providers make it trivial to not only move your code, but to also leverage powerful functionality, such as the ability to hit third-party APIs.
+Serverless providers make it trivial to not only move your code, but to also leverage powerful backend functionality, such as the ability to hit third-party APIs.

-Plus, moving to a serverless approach gives you a number of other benefits, such as not having to worry about server maintenance, giving you the ability to access your code across applications and platforms, and giving you the ability to deploy your code independent of application deployments.
+Moving to a serverless approach gives you a number of auxillary benefits, such as not having to worry about server maintenance, giving you the ability to access your code across applications and platforms, and giving you the ability to deploy your code independent of application deployments.

 To try serverless with Kinvey, get started today at [progress.com/kinvey](https://www.progress.com/kinvey).

-> **TIP**: Read more about security in Kinvey with this [security overview of the Kinvey platform](https://www.progress.com/papers/kinvey-cloud-services-security-overview).